Question & Answer #1

 Thank you for your help,

 Your question is very relevant because the best way to get bone healthy nutrients is from foods.
-Both calcium and vitamin D are Foundation Supplements, and in the Save Our Bones Program you can find a list of Foundation Foods, including these two very important nutrients.
+Both calcium and vitamin D are Foundation Supplements, and in the Osteoporosis Reversal Program you can find a list of Foundation Foods, including these two very important nutrients.

 Vegetables that contain the highest levels of calcium are cabbage, broccoli, and lima beans.
 Yogurt and buttermilk are a good source of calcium, but stay away from milk.
 You should read my blog post on milk titled “Debunking the Milk Myth: Why Milk is Bad for You and Your Bones”, in case you missed it.